akashjborah97/Sentiment-Analysis-on-Twitter-Climate-change-tweets/README.md

 After visualizing the length of the tweets, we have set a maxlength and the sequences are padded and truncated with respect to that.
 We have prepared a lookup table to view class to index and vice versa.

-Our RNN model consists of 4 layers:
+The RNN model consists of 4 layers:

 Layer 1: Embedding layer to transform input dim=10000 into output dim=64 for a fixed embedding size(maxlen).